bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/troubleshooting-your-setup.md

 ### "Unauthorized...username/token" Error

-If executing the `stencil start` command generates an `Unauthorized, please use a valid username/token` error.
-Please make sure that the `.stencil` file contains the correct store URL.
-Also, verify that you have copied the correct username and token.
+If executing the `stencil start` command generates an `Unauthorized, please use a valid username/token` error, make sure the `.stencil` file contains the correct store URL.
+Also, verify that you copied the correct username and token.
 If you continue to get the same error, please reissue tokens.

 ## 500 Errors